You need some updated smartphone photography tips.

-Not to mention, by utilizing the grid you can see how the eye is drawn through the photo easier.
+Not to mention, by utilizing the grid, you can more naturally see how the eye gets drawn through the photo.

-The point here is that some phones allow you to manually adjust the exposure, which is a nifty feature to have in your tool belt when you’re competing with DSLR and mirrorless.
+The point here is that some phones allow you to manually adjust everything – from exposure to ISO.
+That’s a nifty feature to have in your tool belt when you’re competing with DSLR and mirrorless.

-Even phones that don’t allow manual exposure control usually have an auto exposure control feature that does pretty well.
+Even phones that don’t allow manual shooting usually have an auto-exposure control feature that does pretty well.
 Even if your phone doesn’t, you can always adjust everything when photo editing.

-Messing with exposure and learning the pros and cons of under and overexposing will teach you how to do some pretty awesome things in your photos.
+Messing with exposure and learning the pros and cons of under and overexposing will teach you how to do some experimental things in your photos.

-Things that’ll certainly help you stand out from the pack…
+Things that’ll undoubtedly help you stand out from the pack.

 So, if you’re following the age-old adage of only doing photo shoots during the golden and blue hour, then these smartphone photography tricks of the trade won’t apply to you.